-Following the introduction of the West Coast Demersal Scalefish (Interim) Management Plan 2007 and reductions in effort applied to the West Coast Rock Lobster Managed Fishery, there have been concerns about a shift in fishing effort to the South Coast Bioregion.
-Increased resource sharing conflict between the recreational and commercial sectors and within the commercial sector has been reported.
+Following the introduction of the West Coast Demersal Scalefish (Interim) Management Plan 2007 and reductions in effort applied to the West Coast Rock Lobster Managed Fishery, there have been concerns about a shift in fishing effort to the SCB and consequential resource sharing issues.

-A new WANRM-funded research project commenced in 2013 with the objective of providing age based stock assessments of inshore demersal indicator species for the South Coast Bioregion (snapper, Bight redfish, blue morwong and western blue groper), and to provide information on their stock structure.
-A research report will be finalised in 2015.
+A new WANRM-funded research project commenced in 2013, with the objective of providing age based stock assessments of inshore demersal indicator species for the South Coast Bioregion (pink snapper, Bight redfish, blue morwong and western blue groper), and to elucidate the stock structure of Bight redfish.
+A research report will be finalised in 2015 which will inform the development of more formal fishery management arrangements.